Old Gala House

 Set in beautifully maintained grounds near the centre of Galashiels, Old Gala House is an impressive building dating back to 1583.
 Once home to the Lairds of Galashiels with over 400 years of history, the house is now a vibrant museum and gallery which tells the story of the town and its people.

 As well the Museum, it features several exhibition spaces which showcase a very busy and varied programme of contemporary arts and crafts-touring exhibitions

 The Thomas Clapperton Room is dedicated to locally-born sculptor Thomas Clapperton (1879-1962), famous for the London Liberty Store frieze and ‘Border Reiver’ war memorial.
 It contains superb examples of his work as well as information about his background

 The Pringle Café and Gallery is open throughout the day, with a Gift Shop, free wifi and a variety of refreshments

-Take a look at our Museums & Galleries Guide 2018 to find out what's on here and at our other museums & galleries to help plan your visit.
+Take a look at our Museums & Galleries Guide 2018 and our Summer Arts Activities on the right to find out what's on here and at our other museums & galleries to help plan your visit.

 Admission to Old Gala House is free.

 We are happy to accommodate specially arranged group visits and educational events connected with the venue, collections or exhibitions.
 For details or to make arrangements, please contact 01750 726456

 Wheelchair access to the ground floor.
 Disabled access to the upper floor is limited and is via a stair lift.
 Facilities, including disabled toilet, are located on the ground floor.
 Guide dogs allowed.

 Free private car parking at the front of the building.